espruino/Espruino/TYPESCRIPT.md

   with `"[optional]"`.
 If adding this keyword saves having to declare the function manually, add it!

+- Include the `declare` keyword in global functions and variables.

 - Try to keep argument names the same as the ones specified in the `"param"` field.
 In cases that this isn't possible (with reserved keywords such as `function` or `var`) you'll have to change the name a little (for example,